leeannapugh10/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+return function.
+Closures have return function inside first function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+"Dan rolled a" will always appear when called.
+The number will change with a random number between 1 and 6.

 c.
 What is the lexical scope of `newRoll`?

+It will always return a random number between 1 and 6.

 ### Task 2c - Exit Ticket